cricehomelab/cricehomelab/README.md

   - PFSense
   - hardening my home network and segmenting my connections out for a better network overall.
   - Organizing my homelab to improve my efficiency and so that my fiance doesn't mind my workspaces.
+  - Setting up a VPN for my home network in a secure fashion.
+- A lot of my goals center around building skills but doing it in a way that I don't get bored doing just one topic at a time.
+  I want to move at a pace where I can pursue my interests as they come up, and sometimes that may mean my "main" course of learing and discovery may take a back burner while I indulge my curiosity.

 <!---